airspot-dev/krules/README.md

 # - config-krules-subjects-mongodb.yaml
 ```

-Wait to apply the configuration.
+:warning: **WARNING**: Wait to apply the configuration.
 It will be done later.

 ## Build the base image